 - If you are blogging with the big and sole purpose of making money – then there are other better things to do.
 Honestly, we blog for ourselves.
 Making good content can be very satisfying.
 If you don’t enjoy your blog, nobody will, no matter what you do and you won’t make money.

-- To be able to see endless possibilities can be overwhelming.
+- To be able to see endless possibilities can be bit scary.
 Having too many goals, in too many different directions, wanting to try everything – doesn’t work for too long

-- Blogging is a full time job if you want success at it.
+- Blogging is really like a full time job if you want success at it.
 But working on it full time doesn’t mean success is fail proof.

 - Content is king!
 No compromise here!